The Pros and Cons of external recorders.

 5. Camera Settings

-Here’s something VERY important to consider when using the Shogun with the Panasonic GH4.
+Here’s something VERY important to consider when using the Shogun with Panasonic cameras.

 1. In the camera’s “Motion Picture”Menu, navigate to the fourth screen (as of this writing).